tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 I unbuckled myself and was about to exit until I remembered the stack of papers on the seat.
 I peeked over and saw the manila folder from earlier.
 Now was as good a time as ever.
 I opened it to find just one single sheet titled “Basement.”

+My stomach twisted in anticipation as I began to read.

 Basement:

 Be careful going into the basement.
 There are numerous entrances and exits.
 You will find yourself getting lost.
 You won’t believe it, but it will happen.
 I tried to destroy it, but it didn’t work.
 It won’t let you.
 It’s bigger than it seems.
 It’s not what it seems.
 If something is too good to be true there’s a reason for it.
-Steel your mind and be pure with your intentions.
-Don’t fall asleep down there.
+Steel your mind, you’ve been here before.
+No matter what don’t fall asleep down there.

 ⸻

 A laugh bubbled out of my lips.
 I started laughing harder and before I knew it I was having an actual laughing fit.
-I stopped after a short minute then shook my head.
+For the first time all day I felt a sense of relief.
+My laughter stopped after a short minute then shook my head.

 I had seen the basement already during one of my tours and it was more of a hole than a “basement”.
 The house had been around since the 1800s and the basement was used basically as a refrigerator.
 It was somewhat finished with walls, a floor, and a ceiling but was no bigger than a walk-in closet.

+This had to be some type of joke or the last owner was just a little senile.

 I gathered myself, then opened the door to the car.
 I checked the time, 1:08 am.
 Wonderful.